-The British returned for a second attack in July 1759.
-This time, as the British advanced, the French army abandoned the lines enabling the British to use them to besiege the Fort.
-A few days later the French exploded the powder magazine in the Fort and evacuated.
-The British captured it without firing a single shot.
+The British returned for a second attack in July 1759, prepared for a lengthy and meticulous siege.
+This time, as the British methodically advanced, the French army abandoned the lines enabling the British to use them to besiege the fort.
+A few days later the French evacuated the fort and set a match to the powder magazine, resulting in an explosion that ripped apart the Southeast bastion and the King's storehouse.
+The British captured the smoldering fort with barely a shot and with few casualties.